 Despite being one of the world's smaller nations -- roughly the size of the U.S. state of Indiana -- South Korea ranks high in cars.

-Hyundai and Kia are fifth in the world by combined global sales.
+Hyundai and Kia are fifth in the world by combined global sales -- bigger than Ford Motor Co.
 They are particularly popular among younger drivers.
-Hyundai plans to release a model next year that replaces car keys with a cell phone swipe.

-Average daily income is $71.
-It takes 9.4 percent of a day's wages to buy a gallon of gas.
+Average daily income in South Korea is $79, 8.4 percent of which is needed to buy a gallon of gasoline.

-With above-average gas prices, low incomes and lots of driving, Cypriots devote the third-greatest share of their annual incomes to fueling up.
+With above-average gasoline prices, low incomes and lots of driving, Cypriots devote the second-greatest share of their annual incomes to fueling up.